 2. Buying Thai Baht in home country is another possible strategy.
 It is excellent if one is able to get Thai Baht at a price comparable to the USD-THB exchange rate prevalent in Thailand.
 I will suggest checking the USD-THB exchange rate on the website of Super Rich (Thailand) Money Exchange.
 Paying 1-2% on top of that rate will be OK.
 If your money changer back home is asking for anything more than 2%, better buy USD in the home country and do the exchange after coming to Thailand.

 3. Bringing home currency other than USD to Thailand is a strategy used by many tourists.
 This can be a good strategy if your currency gets easily exchanged in Thailand.
 Remember that the more popular a currency is in Thailand, the better price you will get for it.
 USD is without question the most popular but one can easily exchange other major world currencies in most places in Thailand.
 Exchange rate part is tricky for currencies other than USD.
 For example, if I use Indian Rupee to buy Thai Baht in India, I nearly get robbed because of the horrible exchange rate.
 But if I carry Indian Rupee to Super Rich (Thailand) in Bangkok, I get more Thai Baht in exchange than what I would have got in India.
-Surprisingly, Indian Rupee gets better value in exchange for Hong Kong Dollars too if I do the exchange in Hong Kong's Chung King Mansions.
+Surprisingly, Indian Rupee gets better value in exchange for Hong Kong Dollars too if I do the exchange in Hong Kong’s Chung King Mansions.
 The only hitch is that usually there is a limit on the amount of home currency one can carry out of the country.
-For India, the limit is 7500 Indian Rupees per person.
+For India, the limit is 25000 Indian Rupees per person.
 Thus, subject to the limits in place, one may carry home currency to Thailand and as far as possible, do the exchange at a tourist friendly place like Super Rich (Thailand) in Bangkok or T.T.
 Currency Exchange in Pattaya, or Super Rich Money Exchange Chiang Mai or this currency exchange counter in Phuket.

 4. Bringing USD to Thailand is, in my opinion, the best way to go.
 But only if you are buying USD at a cost of not more than 1% over the inter-bank exchange rate between your currency and USD.
 That will immediately rule out buying USD from your bank or even the friendly neighborhood Thomas Cook outlet.
 These people charge anything between 3-5% for selling US Dollars.
 Try to locate a popular local money changer who is popular not only because of the best rates but also due to their reliability.
-You don't want to buy fake Dollars.
+You don’t want to buy fake Dollars.
 Every city in the world has at least one such money changer where one can do a worry-free exchange transaction.
-If you haven't found one in your city yet, now is the time to do it.
-If you can't, use one of the other strategies discussed above.
+If you haven’t found one in your city yet, now is the time to do it.
+If you can’t, use one of the other strategies discussed above.
 See all my articles on Thailand Money Exchange here.